MicrosoftDocs/entra-powershell-docs/docs/conceptual/get-started-entraps.md

 Connect-Entra -Scopes 'User.Read.All'
 ```

-To see all the possible options, refer to the [authentication][auth-scenarios] scenarios.
+To see all the possible options, refer to the [authentication](powershell/entra-powershell/authentication-scenarios) scenarios.

 ## Find available commands

 Microsoft Entra PowerShell cmdlets follow a standard naming convention for PowerShell, `Verb-Noun`.
 The verb describes the action (examples include `New`, `Get`, `Set`, `Remove`) and the noun describes the resource type (examples include `User`, `Group`, `ServicePrincipal`, `Device`).
 Nouns in Microsoft Entra PowerShell always start with the prefix `Entra`.
-For the full list of standard verbs, see the [approved verbs for PowerShell commands][approved-verbs].
+For the full list of standard verbs, see the [approved verbs for PowerShell commands](powershell/scripting/developer/cmdlet/approved-verbs-for-windows-powershell-commands).

 > [!NOTE]
 > For beta cmdlets, add a Beta prefix to the resource name.
 For example, use `Get-EntraBetaUser` instead of `Get-EntraUser` for the beta version.

-You can get all available commands in Microsoft Entra PowerShell module by using the following command.
+You can get all available commands in Microsoft Entra PowerShell module by using the following command:

 ```powershell
 Get-Command -Module Microsoft.Graph.Entra